entando/entando-docs/vuepress/docs/next/tutorials/cms/creating-protected-resources.md

 ## Groups
 Protected pages, content, and digital assets in the WCMS are protected by assigning groups to the resource that is being created.
 You can add new groups in the Entando App Builder as follows:

-1. Select `Users -> Groups` from the left navigation
+1. Go to `Users → Groups` from the left navigation
 1. Select `Add`
 1. Enter a `Name` and a `Code` for your group`